 If one rejects the developmental, Western art narrative that Danto describes in “The End of Art,” then the structure required for Danto’s Hegelian understanding of art collapses.

 It’s important to recognize that art history is largely built upon the biases and subjective opinions of others.
 Giorgio Vasari (1511–1574), the so-called father of art history and author of The Lives of the Most Excellent painters, Sculptors, and Architects (1550), famously favored Florentine artists over those working in Northern Europe.
-Over the course of the twentieth-century, the art historical perspectives of academics such as Ernest Gombrich, Heinrich Wölfflin, and Erwin Panofsky were rigorously reassessed.
+Over the course of the twentieth-century, the art historical perspectives of academics such as Ernst Gombrich, Heinrich Wölfflin, and Erwin Panofsky were rigorously reassessed.
 Classical scholars have since problematized the mimetic interpretation of ancient Greek art.
 Most contemporary medieval scholars reject the term “Dark Ages” for example, since it is implicitly judgmental and ignores the fact that early Christian art had a completely different set of aesthetic priorities.
 The history of art becomes far more nuanced and complex when studied in microcosm.
-When one considers the wealth of methodologies available to art historians (Iconography, semiotics, psychoanalysis, and so forth), Danto’s conclusions look all the more narrow and reductive.
+When one considers the wealth of methodologies available to art historians (iconography, semiotics, psychoanalysis, and so forth), Danto’s conclusions look all the more narrow and reductive.

 Danto also conveniently excludes work which challenges his art historical thesis, namely non-Western art.
 How do Japanese printmakers — whose perspectival and mimetic priorities differed radically from Western standards — fit into Danto’s art historical narrative?
 Danto does mention Japanese prints in “The End of Art,” although the question of how they impact his developmental interpretation of art history is completely sidestepped.
 “We have to decide whether [Japanese print makers] had a different pictographic culture or simply were retarded by technological slowness in achieving solidities,” Danto wrote.